alacritty/alacritty/README.md

-Alacritty should work with the standard `xterm-256color` definition, but to allow programs to make best use of alacritty's capabilities, use it's own terminfo definition instead.
+Alacritty should work with the standard `xterm-256color` definition, but to allow programs to make best use of alacritty's capabilities, use its own terminfo definition instead.

 Note that the default configuration **requires** alacritty's terminfo.